DYLAN DAVID: May 26, 2002 - May 22, 2013

 However, on May 18, Dylan suffered a seizure that lasted for days.
 His condition progressively worsened and he finally breathed his last on May 22 at 5:20 a.m.
 He would have been 11 on May 26.
-Dylan will be missed, but his spirit will live on in our memories and our hearts.
+Dylan will be missed, but his spirit and his message to "Remember Just to Love" will live on in our memories and our hearts.

 Well before he was diagnosed, Dylan was nicknamed "SuperDylan" for his strength and agility.
-Now he is called SuperDylan because of his determination, will, fortitude and indomitable sense of humor, which have been an inspiration to many.
-I wanted to share his fighting spirit with everyone through this website, which gives you a mere glimpse into the struggle for survival that this little soldier has waged.
+His body was lean and muscular, his eyes a bluebird wingtip-blue, and his hair was goldenrod with almost sunlight-white highlights.
+Later, after he was diagnosed, he was (and still is) called SuperDylan because of his determination, will, fortitude and indomitable sense of humor, which have been an inspiration to many.
+I wanted to share his fighting spirit with everyone through this website, which gives you a mere glimpse into his struggle for survival.

-Dylan loves playdates, karate, hard rock music, playing handball, Wii, Uno and "freezeball" (he made it up), going to arcades, and watching Ben10, Adventure Time, Scooby-Doo, Wipeout, and Phineas and Ferb on TV.
-He is a serious foodie, a strict vegetarian and animal lover, a ferocious hugger, can do 300 pushups, a perfect split, and he wants to be a karate instructor when he grows up.
+Dylan loved playdates, karate, hard rock music, playing handball, Wii, Uno and "freezeball" (he made it up), going to arcades, and watching Ben10, Adventure Time, Scooby-Doo, Wipeout, and Phineas and Ferb on TV.
+He was a serious foodie, a strict vegetarian and animal lover, a ferocious hugger, and even after coming back from a stroke, could do 300 pushups, a perfect split, and he wanted to be a karate instructor when he grew up.

 See the link tabs at top for more medical information and updates from our journey.
 You can also add us on Facebook for updates and more photos.

-Formerly superdylansite.com, this site was built, migrated and is maintained by Dylan's brother, Chandler David. and Dylan's dad, Eric David
+Formerly superdylansite.com, this site has been visited by thousands of readers around the world since it was originally published in August, 2007.
+This site was built, migrated and is maintained by Dylan's brother, Chandler David, and Dylan's dad, Eric David.